- 22 Minutes to read

 Original Tab

-• The Original tab will show (for dictations) the dictation transcript as it was heard by the dictation server, or (for shortcuts) the name of the shortcut that was launched, or (for microphone setup recordings) the text that was presented as part of microphone setup.
+- The Original tab will show (for dictations) the dictation transcript as it was heard by the dictation server, or (for shortcuts) the name of the shortcut that was launched.

 Substitution Tab

-1. Listen to the recording of the dictation, voice shortcut, or microphone setup on the Detail Review & Correct screen:
+- Listen to the recording of the dictation or voice shortcut on the Detail Review & Correct screen:

 If not, you can optionally correct the dictation (to add to user sentence modeling) or reject the dictation (if there are audio issues).